How to apply

 What is a Confirmation of Acceptance for Studies (CAS)?

 It is a unique reference number that you will need for your UK visa application.
-You can find out more on our visas and immigration pages.
+You can find out more on the student visa services page.

 How will you contact me?